mahir-m01/mahir-m01/README.md

 #  About Me:
-I'm majoring in Computer Science & Artificial Intelligence
+I’m a Computer Science & Artificial Intelligence student with over 5 years of  experience in Networking and Cybersecurity.
+I enjoy setting up hacking labs, building home servers, and exploring systems inside out.
+I’m also passionate about Photography and Astrophotography capturing both the world around me and the skies above.

 ##  Socials: